 State Legalization of Medical Marijuana

 Medical cannabis is currently legal in 34 states (as of spring 2019), many of which require patient registry or identification cards for the purchase and use of the substance for specific diagnosed medical conditions.
-These conditions differ by state and continue to change.
+These conditions differ by state and continue to change – hopefully one day, people in every state will be able to apply for a medical marijuana card.
 At the federal level, marijuana is classified as a Schedule I substance under the “Controlled Substances Act,” and there are no recognized medical uses.
 In many of the states with legalized cannabis, some type of product testing is required, however, testing varies by state and may be limited contamination tests or may include quantification of CBD and THC levels.
 California, for example, requires dispensaries to sell only marijuana that has been tested for pesticides, contaminants, and microbial impurities.
 Beginning in July 2018, California also began to require testing to determine plant potency (ie, levels of THC and CBD).
 This information is included on the product label.12 In addition to t he above, 12 states have enacted legislation allowing for limited use of medical marijuana (ie, low CBD: THC ratios).
 These states, as of spring 2019, include: Alabama, Georgia, Indiana, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, Wisconsin, and Wyoming.
 It is important to know that consistency and quality of the product received may vary from dispensary to dispensary and from state to state.
 Stay up to date with the National Conference of Sttae Legislatures which lists current medical marijuana laws at http://www.ncsl.org/research/health/state-medical-marijuana-laws.aspx.

 Clinical Experience Regarding Medical Marijuana for Pain